What is threat detection?

 Seamlessly shift to response for known incidents

 Incidents are passed on to response and IT teams for clean-up actions.
 Historically, SOCs relied on disparate tools and unreliable integrations to shift to next steps, which simply isn’t working anymore.
 Triage and investigation knowledge should be searchable, shareable, and exportable to enable persistence of earlier efforts.
-The future SOC leverages the SIEM as a central hub for all data and process, with native or tightly integrated components across the security operations lifecycle, from identification to response.
+The future SOC leverages a next-gen SIEM as a central hub for all data and process, with native or tightly integrated components across the security operations lifecycle, from identification to response.

 Continue Reading on Threat Detection

-Technologies in the SOC
+Data Analytics in the SOC